ymollard/python-advanced-slides/slides.md

 **Multithreading**: Split work into several threads within the same process and CPU.
 **Multiprocessing**: Split work into several processes dispatched to several CPUs.

-Multithreading is much less efficient in most cases, but Python makes it even worse because of
+Multithreading is much less efficient in most cases, but Python makes it even worse because of the GIL.

 ---
 ## The reference counter